AnaIitico/loan_qualifier_app/README.md

 ## Usage

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->
-This project is a loan application that propmts the user to enter financial and private data to determine if an applicant qualifies for a loan and the type of loan the applicant qualifies for.
+This project is a loan application that prompts the user to enter financial and private data to determine if an applicant qualifies for a loan and the type of loan the applicant qualifies for.
 It also asks the user to save the qualifying loans as a new CSV file.

 <!-- ROADMAP -->
 ## Roadmap